inkyblackness/ss-specs/levelObjects/Actions.md

     1: open door
     2: close door
     3: toggle door
-    4: suppress auto-close
+    4: disable auto-close

 #### Hack Action Type 6: Return to main menu

-This change has no parameters (all 12 bytes 0x00) and directly returns to the main menu.
+This hack has no parameters (all 12 bytes 0x00) and directly returns to the main menu.

 #### Hack Action Type 7: Rotate Object